Generation of Realistic Cloud Access Times for Mobile Application Testing using Transfer Learning

 There have been several measurement-based studies that have tried to characterize the end-to-end delay over different types of access networks.
-For instance, Manweiler et al.~\cite{10.1145/1999995.2000003} and Huang et al.~\cite{10.1145/1999995.2000003} have characterized the latency over 3G networks and found them to be normally distributed.
+For instance, Manweiler \etal~\cite{10.1145/1999995.2000003} and Huang \etal~\cite{10.1145/1999995.2000003} have characterized the latency over 3G networks and found them to be normally distributed.
 All the above prediction techniques are largely data-driven, and using them for other targeted environments requires a long and laborious data collection.
-For instance, Belhaj et al.~\cite{belhaj09} and Parlos et al.~\cite{1007528}, Yang, et al.~\cite{4146998} collect data in the order of magnitude of hours lasting an entire day. ~\cite{TREVISAN2020107289} ran a large-scale data collection campaign to obtain cloud access time data.
+For instance, Belhaj \etal~\cite{belhaj09} and Parlos \etal~\cite{1007528}, Yang, \etal~\cite{4146998} collect data in the order of magnitude of hours lasting an entire day.~\cite{TREVISAN2020107289} ran a large-scale data collection campaign to obtain cloud access time data.
 This is not feasible for a tester of a single application or few applications.
 Unlike these studies, in our work, we focus on the problem of using a relatively shorter sample of the targeted environment in the order of magnitude of minutes to fine-tune a selected pre-trained source model.